OpenAgentsInc/queenbee/README.md

-# AI Queen Bee
+# GPUtopia QueenBee

 Allows multiple AI workers to register and make their services available.

 Routes user requests to workers.